DerekTurtleRoe/ares/docs/guides/import.md

-If you play Sufami Turbo games regularly, you may want to add the Sufami Turbo base cartridge to the [Systems menu] so you don't have to tell higan where it is every time.
+If you play Sufami Turbo games regularly, you may want to add the Sufami Turbo base cartridge to the [Systems menu] so you don't have to tell ares where it is every time.

 [Sufami Turbo]: https://en.wikipedia.org/wiki/Sufami_Turbo